LuiseFreese/PowerApps-EPPC24/2023/1_menu.md

 # Exercise 1: Building the menu

-In the first exercise we will build a menu that resembles the twitter side menu.
-The left version are the main quests, the right version includes the side quests.
+In the first exercise we will build a simple side menu, that you can use in nearly every app.

 ![Menu](assets/1_menu.png)